mmistakes/minimal-mistakes/_drafts/project-loom.md

 ## 1. Setup

 As we said, both the JEPs are still in the preview/incubation step, so we must enable them in our project.
+At the end of the article, we will give an example of a Maven configuration with all the needed dependencies and configurations.
+Here, we will just show the most important parts.

 First, we need to use a version of Java that is at least 19.
 Then, we must give the JVM the `--enable-preview` flag.
 Although we will not talk about structured concurrency, we set up the environment to access it.
 So, we need to enable and import the `jdk.incubator.concurrent` module.
 Under the folder `src/main/java`, we need to create a file named `module-info.java` with the following content:

 ```java
 module virtual.threads.playground {